aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getHtmlNote() {#getHtmlNote--}

+<b>@deprecated.</b> Please use the 'htmlNote' property instead.
 Gets and sets the html string which contains data and some formats in this comment.

 ```javascript
 getHtmlNote() : string;